New here? Start with the complete side hustle guide →

 The mechanic is simple.
 You write blog posts that naturally recommend products or services you earn a commission on.
 You create Pinterest pins that drive traffic to those posts.
 When readers click your affiliate links and buy, you earn.

-What makes this work on Pinterest specifically is the intent of Pinterest users.
+What makes this work on Pinterest specifically is the intent of its users.
 They come to the platform actively searching for ideas, solutions, and recommendations.
+According to Pinterest’s business resources, the large majority of top searches are unbranded — people are hunting for ideas, not specific brands.
 A pin that leads to an honest, helpful review or comparison post lands with an audience that’s already in research mode — often close to a buying decision.

 The blog posts that convert best for Pinterest affiliate marketing: